This article will provide tips for determining how many iPads you'll need at your event for bidding.

 - You can configure the iPads to show all or just some of the items.
 The iPads can be filtered by category or table, so you can segment them in order to help streamline traffic if you need to.
 Please note, you do not need one iPad for every item - that would not be efficient!

-Our suggestion is to go with ~1 iPad for every 10 active bidders.
 To figure out how many active bidders you will have, consider your registration list.
 Assume that roughly 60% of your registered bidders will actually participate in your auction.
 So, for 100 registered bidders, expect about 60 of them to be active.
 In that case, you would need about 6-7 iPads.

 Planning to have 500 people attend?
 Expect that roughly 250-300 of them will participate.
 While some would most likely use their smartphone, expect that you will need about 10 iPads.

-Please remember, you CAN have too many iPads.
+Please remember, you can have too many iPads.
 We know that some schools have an abundance of them and have seen some auctions with 80 bidders and 30 iPads on the tables.
 Many of those iPads were untouched throughout the event but consumed admin time and bandwidth, so too much can be too much.